pjaspers/shack/README.md

 end
 ```

 And since it's Rails, it can also be done automagically if a file called `REVISION` is found in the root of your project.
 No initializer required.
-Note: by default it won't show the `sha` in production environments, because that just feels wrong.
+Note: by default it won't show the banner in production environments, because that just feels wrong.

 ## Configuration